ccc-frankfurt/aisel-hands-on/README.md

 ## Goal
-This material supports teaching efforts at the master level for future AI System Engineers and complements existing courses on machine learning and system and software engineering.
+This material supports teaching efforts at the master level for future AI System Engineers to build safe and certifiable systems.
 It covers basics on probability theory, probabilistic model-building, simulation, robust modules, uncertainty propagation, automatic differentation, deep probabilistic frameworks as well as privacy measures and basics for affective AI.

-<p>A pedestrian tracker example is used to demonstrates the workflow for robust change detection and quantitiave model-based performance measures.</p>
+It complements existing courses on machine learning and system and software engineering.

 ## Contents
 ### Basics of probability theory and random variables